ECP-WarpX/WarpX/Docs/source/usage/python.rst

 This object is the Python equivalent to the central ``WarpX`` simulation class and provides access to field ``MultiFab`` and ``ParticleContainer`` data.

-.. function:: pywarpx.picmi.Simulation.extension.warpx.getistep
+.. py:function:: pywarpx.picmi.Simulation.extension.warpx.getistep()

-.. function:: pywarpx.picmi.Simulation.extension.warpx.gett_new
+.. py:function:: pywarpx.picmi.Simulation.extension.warpx.gett_new()

-.. function:: pywarpx.picmi.Simulation.extension.warpx.evolve
+.. py:function:: pywarpx.picmi.Simulation.extension.warpx.evolve()

-.. autofunction:: pywarpx.picmi.Simulation.extension.finalize
+.. autofunction:: pywarpx.picmi.Simulation.extension.finalize()

 These and other classes are provided through `pyAMReX <https://github.com/AMReX-Codes/pyamrex>`__.
 After the simulation is initialized, pyAMReX can be accessed via